-Every Sunday and Monday are Volunteer Days at Hummingbird Farm.
-These are days open to Registered Volunteers only.
-Volunteers may show up between 10am and Sunset and pick up an activity with other Volunteers or for the more experienced, lead their own activity.
+One Sunday a month is Volunteer Day at Hummingbird Farm.
+These are days we are open to Registered Volunteers only.
+Volunteers may show up between 10am and 3pm (we close at 5pm) and pick up an activity with other Volunteers or for the more experienced, lead their own activity.

 Many people came to the Farm without a paying job and now have one.
 They still come back to our Farm!
 Proof that money isn’t everything!